TinTin-25/homad-theme-review/README.md

 # homad-theme-review
 Shopify Aceno theme for pixel tracking and cart debugging.

-The snippets/tracking-pixel.liquid file loads the official Facebook Pixel and TikTok Pixel scripts directly.
-If you prefer to inject these via a Shopify app, comment out the script tags in that snippet and document the integration.
+The `snippets/tracking-pixel.liquid` file now contains only the event tracking logic.
+Load the Facebook and TikTok pixel libraries through Shopify's pixel settings or a dedicated app.
+If you would rather include the libraries directly in the theme, paste the standard scripts into that snippet above the event handlers.

 ## Installation